Dark green leafy vegetables are perhaps the most potent superfood on the planet.

 Dandelion greens can be found growing wild but are also available in certain health food stores and farmers markets.

 Dandelion greens have a bitter taste which might be difficult to mask with fruit in a green smoothie and some might find the taste undesirable.
 You can help hide the bitter taste by using pungent fruit and berries such as pineapple, oranges, banana, strawberries or other ripe berries.
-You might also want to experiment with using vanilla bean or flavored protein powder in dandelion green smoothies.

 Blending one cup of dandelion greens with one cup of other green such as spinach or kale might help even out the bitterness.
 Personally, I find that I do get used to the flavor and after the first couple sips and I soon don’t mind the flavor at all.
 I guess it’s an acquired taste.